blackhatethicalhacking/TerminatorZ/README.md

 # Description

 TerminatorZ is a highly sophisticated and efficient web security tool that scans for potential vulnerabilities in your web applications.
-It uses a combination of advanced techniques, including using popular tools like waybackurls and curl, to scan your web applications and highlight any potential vulnerabilities.
+It uses a combination of advanced techniques, including using popular tools like waybackurls and curl, to scan your web applications and highlight any potential vulnerabilities but in a passive and quick way for a quick look.
 The results are displayed in an easy-to-read format in the terminal, and only vulnerable results are saved for further investigation.
-With its lightweight and fast nature, TerminatorZ is the perfect tool for any security professional who wants to keep their web applications secure.
+With its lightweight and fast nature, TerminatorZ is the perfect tool for any RED Teamer.

 # What Makes TerminatorZ Unique: